tewhatuora/api-standards/docs/api-development/Asynchronous APIs/03-MessageTypes.md

 **Characteristics:**

-- Stores the difference between prior and current states
+- Details the change between prior and current states
 - Can reduce complexity in API Consumers needing to find out what state change has occurred, if they do not have knowledge of the prior state themselves

+Delta Events may be used when it is desired to reduce processing by the API Consumer/s, or to reduce the size of message payloads (when compared to a thick event).

 ### FHIR Subscriptions